sychonet/roundGlass/README.md

-# roundGlass
+# RoundGlass Interview Questions

-Problem statements for interview purpose.
+The repository holds problem statements for interview purpose being used at RoundGlass.